mohieEldeen/action_recognition/README.md

 # action_recognition
-an exploratory collection of action recognition models
+an exploratory collection of action recognition models. the training and testing is mainly done on the dataset UCF101